CHARACTER COUNTS! History

 Upon Michael’s retirement in 2019, The Ray Center at Drake University became home to CHARACTER COUNTS!

 CHARACTER COUNTS! was created in 1992 with a coalition of 17 nationally prominent youth-serving and educational organizations.
 Today there are hundreds of member organizations and CHARACTER COUNTS! serves millions of children and their families every year.
 It is the largest character development organization in the world.
 The program, initially focused exclusively on the development of core ethical traits – trustworthiness, respect, responsibility, fairness, caring and citizenship (the Six Pillars of Character) – has continually evolved reflecting current research and best practices to become a comprehensive student development program embracing academic, social and emotional skills and traits as well as the Six Pillars of Character.

-In July 1992, the Josephson Institute of Ethics hosted a 3-day summit of prominent youth leaders, educators and character education scholars in Aspen, Colorado.
+In July 1992, the Josephson Institute of Ethics hosted a 3-day summit of prominent youth leaders, educators, and character education scholars in Aspen, Colorado.
 The result was this declaration, which provided the guiding principles for the CHARACTER COUNTS! movement that currently reaches about 8 million young people.
-It is clear that the eight sentences making up the Declaration is as profound and pertinent as it was 21 years ago.
+It is clear that the eight sentences making up the Declaration are as profound and pertinent as they were nearly 30 years ago.